Separate system: Other elements

-Designers of these penal institutions drew heavily on monastic solitary confinement to both destroy the identity of the inmate (and thus make him easier to control) and to crush the "criminal subculture" that flourished in densely populated prisons.

 Prisoners incarcerated in separate system prisons were reduced to numbers, their names, faces, and past histories eliminated.
 The guards and warders charged with overseeing these prisoners knew neither their names nor their crimes, and were prohibited from speaking to them.
 Prisoners were hooded upon exiting a cell, and even wore felted shoes to muffle their footsteps.
 The result was a dumb obedience and a passive disorientation that shattered the "criminal community".
-The regime extended to the prison chapel, Lincoln Castle, which was used as a gaol in the early Victorian period, in which the prisoners could all see the chaplain, but not each other.
-It was also used in the prison chapel of Port Arthur, Tasmania, where many convicts were taken upon transport to Australia.